anne-zou/FrogsEverywhere/README.md

-# PepeEverywhere
+# FrogEverywhere
-A simple desktop game application in which your cursor is trailed by Pepes.
+A simple desktop game application in which your cursor is trailed by frogs.

+Disclaimer: This project was created before Pepe the Frog became an internet hate-symbol.
+No political opinions are meant to be expressed by the use of this image in the application.